erin-nielsen/ldap2pg/README.md

 		 hr                   | hruser2
 		 hr                   | hruser1

-3. Show that a table that was synchronized has read permission for marketing and read/write for HR.
+4. Execute the following command to describe the privileges on a table that was synchronized by ldap2pg.

 		\dp <table name>

-4. The following is an example if there was a table named employees.
+5. Review the results that should now show that the marketing role has READ permission and the hr role has READ-WRITE permission which is what was indicated in the ldap2pg.yml file.
+The following is an example of a table named employees that was synchronized.

 		bdrdb=# \dp employees
 		                                       Access privileges